Messenger RNA: mRNA circularization

 In eukaryotes mRNA molecules form circular structures due to an interaction between the eIF4E and poly(A)-binding protein, which both bind to eIF4G, forming an mRNA-protein-mRNA bridge.
 Circularization is thought to promote cycling of ribosomes on the mRNA leading to time-efficient translation, and may also function to ensure only intact mRNA are translated (partially degraded mRNA characteristically have no m7G cap, or no poly-A tail).

-Other mechanisms for circularization exist, particularly in virus mRNA.
-Poliovirus mRNA uses a cloverleaf section towards its 5' end to bind PCBP2, which binds poly(A)-binding protein, forming the familiar mRNA-protein-mRNA circle.
-Barley yellow dwarf virus has binding between mRNA segments on its 5' end and 3' end (called kissing stem loops), circularizing the mRNA without any proteins involved.
+Other mechanisms for circularization exist, particularly in viruses.
+In several RNA viruses, long-distance RNA interactions and/or protein-mediated bridges between the 5' and 3' ends can promote translation and genome replication.

 RNA virus genomes (the + strands of which are translated as mRNA) are also commonly circularized.
-During genome replication the circularization acts to enhance genome replication speeds, cycling viral RNA-dependent RNA polymerase much the same as the ribosome is hypothesized to cycle.

 Degradation

 Different mRNAs within the same cell have distinct lifetimes (stabilities).
 In bacterial cells, individual mRNAs can survive from seconds to more than an hour.
 However, the lifetime averages between 1 and 3 minutes, making bacterial mRNA much less stable than eukaryotic mRNA.
 In mammalian cells, mRNA lifetimes range from several minutes to days.
 The greater the stability of an mRNA the more protein may be produced from that mRNA.
 The limited lifetime of mRNA enables a cell to alter protein synthesis rapidly in response to its changing needs.
 There are many mechanisms that lead to the destruction of an mRNA, some of which are described below.